 What is the best method for calculating the amount of fluid a person needs during exercise?

 - Experiment by weighing yourself before and after endurance exercise to determine water loss.
-For every pound lost during exercise, that is 16 ounces of water lost = 1 pint.
+1 lb = 16 ounces of lost water lost.

-- Carry water with you during the day; keep sipping all day long.
+- Carry water with you during the day; sip all day long.

 - Eat high water-content foods such as fruits, vegetables, soups, yogurt, etc.